Treatment for Anxiety in Dubai

 Answer:

 Psychotherapy is a highly effective treatment method.
 It could be used alone if your anxiety is not constantly present or is not very severe.
 In case of severe anxiety affecting your private and professional life, we would suggest suppressing the anxiety with medication, such as antidepressants, while doing in parallel the psychotherapy.
 It doesn’t mean that you must take the medication endlessly.
-In cases of severe anxiety such combined therapy method is the most effective strategy decreasing the total length of the treatment.
+In cases of severe anxiety, the combined therapy method is the most effective strategy for decreasing the total length of the treatment.

 I feel anxiety while driving in Dubai…